Electricity sector in France: Fossil fuels

-France imported 22 megatonnes (Mt) of oil products for all purposes in 2014, making it Europe's largest, and the world's 4th largest net-importer of fossil oil, behind Japan (29 Mt), Singapore (26 Mt), and Indonesia (23 Mt).
+France imported 22 megatonnes (Mt) of oil products for all purposes in 2014, making it Europe's largest, and the world's fourth largest net-importer of fossil oil, behind Japan (29 Mt), Singapore (26 Mt), and Indonesia (23 Mt).
 However, the majority of oil was used by the transportation sector (57% in 2011) and not for electricity generation.

 Events

 On 8 January 2021, RTE (French TSO) expected a high consumption of 88,000 MW and, with a planned production of 88,200 MW, requested its users to reduce their consumptions.
 In comparison, in 2019 the peak consumption in France was 88,500 MW and 96,600 MW in 2018.
 The production constraints probably came from a conjunction of several factors.
-12 reactors out of 56 were out for maintenance (delays due in part to coronavirus measures) and therefore during that day, the nuclear production was at ~51 GW despite an installed capacity of 61,370 GW.
+A total of 12 reactors out of 56 were out for maintenance (delays due in part to coronavirus measures) and therefore during that day, the nuclear production was at ~51 GW despite an installed capacity of 61,370 GW.
 Wind power had a low production (~ 1 GW despite 17 GW of installed capacity).
 Finally, the price of electricity was high everywhere in Europe (~€100 /MWh, in comparison the average price of Electricity in France was €40.1 /MWh in November 2020), sign of a tension on the electricity production everywhere in Europe, meaning that the country could less rely on import from neighboring countries.